 Value Investing Books

-I’m happy to announce that my daughter and I have published 3 New York Times Best-Selling Books based on the principles of Warren Buffett and value investing.
+I have also published 3 New York Times Best-Selling Books based on the principles of value investing seen through the lens of Rule #1.

 If you’re looking for a book that will take you from knowing next to nothing about investing to becoming a successful investor in little time at all, these are great books to consider checking out.

 Podcasts are another great, easily accessible, and digestible way to learn the art of value investing.
 Each week, my daughter and I host a Rule One investing podcast called InvestED.

 If you are looking for a way to learn all about key investing strategies while you’re in the car, working around the house, or at the gym, queuing up with this podcast is a great option to consider.